Rachel-Fan/ArcgisPro-Customized-Toolbox/readme.md

 # 1. create index tif with same extent and cell size as drone image tif

+# Set up python env as ArcGIS python interpreter to utilize ArcPy: C:\Program Files\ArcGIS\Pro\bin\Python\envs\arcgispro-py3

 # Create_Index_tif_same_input_extent.py

+# pre 2. need to put all tif of one year into the {year} folder (I think there is a script for it.. searching...))

 # 2. With drone image tif and index tif ready, clip both tif by a specified size (e.g. 512\*512)